Even the smartest among us can get bored stiff by philosophy.

 “Choosing whom to commit ourselves to is merely a case of identifying which particular variety of suffering we would most like to sacrifice ourselves for.”

-“The person who is best suited to us is not the person who shares our every taste (he or she doesn’t exist), but the person who can negotiate differences in taste intelligently — the person who is good at disagreement.
+As Botton writes, you aren’t going to find this imaginary person who shares all your views and passions, but you can find “the person who can negotiate differences in taste intelligently — the person who is good at disagreement.”

 “Envy is a highly beneficial emotion insofar as it goads us towards things we are capable of getting.
 It becomes noxious and destructive when we become unaware we are feeling it.”